CyprienBosserelle/BG_Flood/doc/tutorial/TutorialRiver.md

 The code is based on a Block-uniform quadtree mesh.
 Each block, actually a 16 by 16 cells, is one unit of computation in the GPU.
 These blocks can have different resolutions (but resolution does not change during the computation at this stage).

 The initial resolution of the grid is the resolution of the bathymetry/topographic data.
 To refine or coarsen the grid, you can weather use the "dx" key word and choose a new resolution for the whole domain; wether use the levels of resolution.
 The reference level, correponding to the bathymetry resolution will be the level 0.
 Levels of resolution are then defined in relation to the reference levels using positive integers to increase the resolution or refine and negative integer to coarsen the grid by a multiple of two.
-For a given level  \f$n\f$ , the resolution  \f$dx_n\f$ will be:
+For a given level  $n$ , the resolution  $dx_n$ will be:
 $$dx_n=\frac{dx_0}{2^n}$$

-with  \f$dx_0\f$ the resolution at level 0.
+with  $dx_0$ the resolution at level 0.

 When refinning using the level implementation, different key words are expected: